jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/02-Initializing-Repositories.md

 # Initializing Repositories
 {: .no_toc }

 Creating repositories are the first and most important step when creating a new project.
-This is our main project in where we will store and edit files and the place where we will commit them.
+This is where we'll be storing, editing, and ultimately committing our files.

 ## Table of Contents
 {: .no_toc }